Peabody, Massachusetts: Geography

-The city is wedge-shaped, with the city center located in the wider southeast end.
-The neighborhood of South Peabody lies south of it, and the more suburban neighborhood of West Peabody, where the high school is, lies to the northwest of the city center, separated by the highways and the Proctor neighborhood.
+The city is wedge-shaped, with the city center located in the wider northeastern end.
+The neighborhood of South Peabody lies south of it, and the more suburban neighborhood of West Peabody, where the high school is located, lies to the west of the city center, separated by the highways and the Proctor neighborhood.
 Peabody's center is 2 mi from the center of Salem, 15 mi northeast of Boston, 18 mi west-southwest of Gloucester, and 18 mi southeast of Lawrence.
 Peabody is also bordered by Middleton to the northwest, Danvers to the north, Salem to the east, Lynn to the south and Lynnfield to the southwest.

 Demographics

 As of the census of 2010, there were 51,251 people living in the city and a total of 22,220 housing units.
 The racial makeup of the city was 90.4% White, 2.4% African American, 6.3% Hispanic or Latino of any race (1.3% Puerto Rican, 0.3% Mexican, 0.1% Cuban, and 4.5% other Hispanic or Latino), 1.9% Asian, 3.8% from other races, and 1.6% from two or more races.